viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 > **The voltage on the pin A0 must always be positive and not greater than 3.3 V.**

 The application sends data samples over the network to a server, which is the Python script [file_via_socket.py](https://github.com/viktor-nikolov/lwIP-file-via-socket/blob/main/file_via_socket.py).
-You must specify IP address of the server in the constant in [main.cpp](https://github.com/viktor-nikolov/Zynq-XADC-DMA-lwIP/blob/main/sources/XADC_tutorial_app/main.cpp).
+You must specify the IP address of the server in the constant in [main.cpp](https://github.com/viktor-nikolov/Zynq-XADC-DMA-lwIP/blob/main/sources/XADC_tutorial_app/main.cpp).
 It is this line at the beginning of the main.cpp:

 ```c++
 const std::string SERVER_ADDR( "192.168.44.10" ); // Specify your actual server IP address